Stroke early supported discharge

-The team includes specialist physiotherapists, specialist occupational therapists, and rehabilitation assistants alongside a clinical psychologist.
+The team includes specialist physiotherapists, occupational therapists, speech and language therapists, assistant practitioners and rehabilitation assistants alongside a clinical psychologist.
 An administrator and a team coordinator help with arranging visits and matching patients up with the best people in our team.

 What can patients and carers expect?

 Once you are home, we will provide therapy, treatment, care or advice, as needed, to improve your recovery and independence after a stroke.
 This is an intensive service for up to six weeks, which provides individualised therapy programmes that reflect the your own personal goals, which we will help you set.
 The team provides a patient-centred service that also includes carers, friends, and loved ones where appropriate.
 The service includes therapeutic interventions, stroke education and training to promote independence and longer term self-management.

 Not all stroke patients are eligible.
 We take patients who have had an ‘acute’ stroke.
 Our team works closely with hospital stroke services to identify those patients who would most benefit from our service.
 To be eligible for this service, it is essential that you are safe within your home environment, with or without a carer present, and you are able to cope with an intensive programme of rehabilitation for up to six weeks.

 The service receives referrals from hospital stroke services, including West Suffolk Hospital and Ipswich Hospital.